vsisodiy/Image-Labelling/README.md

 This code implements an optical character recognizer using a one hidden layer neural network with sigmoid activations.
 It learns the parameters of the model on the training data, report the cross-entropy at the end of each epoch on both train and validation data, and at the end of training write out its predictions and error rates on both datasets.

+File Format: Each dataset (small, medium, and large) consists of two csv files—train and test.
+Each row contains 129 columns separated by commas.
+The first column contains the label and columns 2 to 129 represent the pixel values of a 16 x 8 image in a row major format.
+Label 0 corresponds to “a,” 1 to “e,” 2 to “g,” 3 to “i,” 4 to “l,” 5 to “n,” 6 to “o,” 7 to “r,” 8 to “t,” and 9 to “u”.
+You can modify the code according to your need.

 Pointers:

 1. Model uses a sigmoid activation function on the hidden layer and softmax on the output layer to ensure it forms a proper probability distribution.